thingsboard/thingsboard.github.io/_includes/docs/user-guide/oauth-2-support.md

 - Login to your ThingsBoard instance as System Administrator;
 - Navigate to the "Domains" tab, and click "plus" icon;
 - Your domain name and redirect URI template are already specified here.
 Now we need to add an OAuth 2.0 client.
 Click "Create" to begin;
 - Enter the title and select "Google" as the provider.
-If necessary, specify the allowed platforms, or leave all.
-Now, enter the *Client ID* and *Client secret* from the [Google API Console](https://console.developers.google.com/){:target="_blank"}.
+If necessary, specify the allowed platforms, or leave all;
+- Now, enter the *Client ID* and *Client secret* from the [Google API Console](https://console.developers.google.com/){:target="_blank"}.
 Then, expand the "Advanced settings" menu;
 - Let's make the settings for the "General" block.
 Use this [link](https://developers.google.com/identity/protocols/oauth2/openid-connect#discovery){:target="_blank"} to see the list of up-to-date URLs like "Access Token URI", "Authorization URI", etc. Select "POST" in the "Client authentication method" field.
 Then check the "Allow user creation" checkbox.
 Add to the scope field: "email", "openid", and "profile";

+{% if docsPrefix == null %}
 - Go to the "Mapper" block.
 Select the "Basic" mapper type and "Custom" tenant name strategy.
+Specify **%{email}** as tenant name pattern (more details about these properties are described below in the "[Basic mapper](#basic-mapper)" part);
+{% endif %}
+{% if docsPrefix == "pe/" %}
-Specify %{email} as tenant name pattern (more details about these properties are described below in the "[Basic mapper](#basic-mapper)" part), fill in the other fields, if necessary, and click "Add" to confirm adding the OAuth 2 client;
+- Go to the "Mapper" block.
+Select the "Basic" mapper type and "Custom" tenant name strategy.
+Specify **%{email}** as tenant name pattern (more details about these properties are described below in the "[Basic mapper](#basic-mapper)" part).
+Specify "Tenant Administrators" as the user group name pattern to add a new user to the specified tenant group;
+{% endif %}

+- Click "Add" to confirm adding the OAuth 2 client;
 - OAuth client is added.
 Click "Add" to confirm adding domain.

 {% include images-gallery.html imageCollection="google-configuration-of-thingsboard-google-1" %}